 During our numerous trips we have encountered seals, dolphins, orca, and penguins!

-is the world’s longest natural sandbar, and stretches 35km off the north western tip of the South Island and continues to grow.
-This area of exceptional beauty is home to over 90 species
+Farewell Spit is the world’s longest natural sandbar, and stretches 35km off the north western tip of the South Island and continues to grow.

-of birds, including migratory godwits and gannets.
+This area of exceptional beauty is home to over 90 species of birds, including migratory godwits and gannets.
 A long established wildlife sanctuary, Farewell Spit has New Zealand’s highest level of conservation protection (even higher than the national parks).
-At the time of writing, there were only two tour companies with Department of Conservation approval to conduct tours of Farewell Spit.

 I can highly recommend these tours.
 Its a great way to spend several hours as you head into the reserve in specially designed four wheel drive buses.
 When we did our trip we stopped off at a seal colony, climbed huge sand dunes (and rolled down them!), visited the lighthouse, and saw lots of great scenery.